ngs-docs/2023-snakemake-book-draft/src/beginner+/params-blocks.md

 This is analogous to [using keywords in input and output blocks](input-and-output-blocks.md#using-keywords-for-input-and-output-files), but unlike in input and output blocks, keywords _must_ be used in params blocks.

-In this example, there's no gain in functionality, but there is some gain in readability: here it's clear that `val` is a tunable parameter that can be modified without understanding the details of the shell block.
+In this example, there's no gain in functionality, but there is some gain in readability: the syntax makes it clear that `val` is a tunable parameter that can be modified without understanding the details of the shell block.

 ## Params blocks have access to wildcards